-6.2.7.
-Storing Private Key in Cryptographic Module
+6.2.7 Private Key Starge on Cryptographic Module

 Hardware security modules employed by Certum's certification authorities comply with the requirements of FIPS 140-2 Level 3 or higher standard.
 Regardless of the form of the private key's storage, the key is not accessible from outside the cryptographic module for unauthorized entities.